The American Women’s Club of Seville welcomes English-speaking women of all nationalities.

 If you’re interested in joining the AWC, we invite you to attend one or two of our events and get to know a bit more about us.
 We especially encourage you to come to one of our Welcome Committee tapas nights, which are held about once a month and give new members and their husbands or friends a chance to meet members of the club in a small, informal setting.

-Renewing members are asked to pay their dues prior to November 15.
+Renewing members are asked to pay their dues prior to October 23.
 When possible, we invite you to take care of this when you come to the September Coffee Morning that launches our club year.
 If you can’t attend that event, you can get a membership form at the next event you do attend, and turn it in, along with your payment, to our treasurer or to any other board member.
-Or you can sign up using the form on this web site, and pay by bank transfer if you wish.
-We make every effort to get all our renewals in by November 15, when we begin production of our Membership Directory.
-If someone hasn’t renewed by November 15, our membership director assumes that person is not going to be with us that year, and we’ll stop sending her newsletters, e-vites (electronic invitations to our events) and so on, and she won’t be able to attend club events except as the guest of a member.
+Or you can sign up using the form on our website, and pay by bank transfer if you wish.
+We make every effort to get all our renewals in by November 15, when we change the website password and begin production of our Membership Directory.
+If someone hasn’t renewed by November 15, our membership director assumes that person is not going to be with us that year, and we’ll stop sending her newsletters, event invitations, and newsflashes, and she won’t be able to attend club events except as the guest of a member.
 If you are renewing, please try to get your membership in to us prior to the November 15 cut-off date.